UCLAdeepvision/CS269-projects-2022spring/_posts/2022-04-23-team10-virtual-tryon-on-videos.md

 ## Motivation
 With the rise of online shopping and e-retail platforms, Virtual Try-On of clothing garments is a key feature to enhance the experience of the online shoppers.
 Many intensive studies are done to solve this problem.
 Some initial methods focussed on image to image translation models without spatial aligment.
 Later some studies addressed the spatial alignment by performing garment warping using local appearance flow.
 One of latest studies also proposed a global appearance flow using StyleGANs for better spatial adjustment.
 So overall, a lot of work has been done in the are of image based Virtual Try-On and results have suprassed the minimum satisfiable requirements.
 While there are still room for improvement in image based Virtual Try-On methods, generating videos with Virtual Try-On is also very relevant in e-commerce and should be addressed hand in hand with image based approaches.
 Most existing video-based virtual try-on methods usually require clothing templates and they can only generate blurred and low-resolution results.
 Very few methods exist which uses relatively new versions of GAN to solve the video-based virtual try-on problem.
 Hence in this project, we would like to address this problem by taking a closer look of existing approaches and solving the problems with them.

+## Related Work

+Recently there has been lot of work on Virtual Tryon.
+Initial models try to just overlap the cloth to the person without much spacial alignment.
+Later methods incorporated garment warping techinic using local flow estimation of cloth and that has improved the virtual tryon output.
+Recently, the "**Style Flow**" ([[1]](#references)) method focuses on finding a global appearance flow of cloth based on person pose and use that for Virtual Tryon.
+This method handles difficult body poses, occlusions and misalignments between person and garment better.
+We have used this model as our baseline to start from and then we explored various approaches to further improve the Virtual Tryon.

+**ShineOn** ([[2]](#references)) is a model that performs virtual video tryon.
+The model uses a UNET based architecture at the core that does the cloth warping on the image of the person.
+The UNET based model is connected with a flow based architecture that helps the model gain better flow in the videos compared to simply appending the frames one after the other.
+There were few issues with the model where the neck part of the image was disappearing when the images were zoomed in while trying to generate the output.
+In our work we try to extract few interesting aspects of the ShineOn model like including flow for frame generation.

 ## Methodology

 ### Inference on existing models